-New Section 17 requires DEL, beginning December 1, 2015, in collaboration with the Early Achievers Review Subcommittee, to submit annually a progress report to the governor and legislature regarding providers' progress in early achievers.
+New Section 18 requires DEL, beginning December 15, 2015, in collaboration with the state's resource and referral organization and the Early Achievers Review Subcommittee, to submit annually a progress report to the governor and legislature regarding providers' progress in early achievers.
 The report must include the number and providers by region enrolled in early achievers who have complete level 2 activities, rated a level sufficient for ECEAP or WCCC funds, failed to achieve the required rating level and sought remedial activities, a review of services for providers and children from diverse cultural backgrounds, examination of efforts to increase participation by culturally and linguistically diverse providers and providers serving low-income households, a description of obstacles to participation, a summary of extension exception circumstances, analysis of early achievers rating distribution, and recommendations for improving access and program standards.
+The report must also include the number of providers who've completed rating readiness and are waiting to be rated, the number who have not achieved the rating level initially but qualified for and are working through targeted support in preparation for a partial rerate, and who did not achieve the rating level and engaged in remedial activities before successfully achieving it.
+It must also state the average amount of time required for providers to achieve level milestones within each level, include an analysis of impact from quality strengthening efforts, the number of contracted slots using both WCCC and ECEAP funding and a description of ECEAP program implementation.

-New Section 18 defines, or modifies existing definitions of, the terms "ECEAP contractor", "ECEAP provider", "extended day program", "full day program" "low income child care provider" and "low income neighborhood", "non-school age child", "part day program", "private school", and "school age child".
+New Section 19 defines, or modifies existing definitions of, the terms "ECEAP contractor", "ECEAP provider", "extended day program", "full day program" "low income child care provider" and "low income neighborhood", "non-school age child", "part day program", "private school", and "school age child".

-New Section 19 establishes a joint select committee on the Early Achievers with members and co-chairs from the Legislature.
-Under New Section 19(2) the committee, between July 1, 2017 and December 1, 2017, must review demand and availability of licensed family homes and centers, ECEAP and Head Start programs, and FFN caregivers by geographic region, including rural and low income areas.
+New Section 20 establishes a joint select committee on the Early Achievers with members and co-chairs from the Legislature.
+Under New Section 20(2) the committee, between July 1, 2018 and December 1, 2018, must review demand and availability of licensed family homes and centers, ECEAP and Head Start programs, and FFN caregivers by geographic region, including rural and low income areas.
 The review must also look at geographic distribution of program type and subsidy receipt, enrollment in early achievers, and rating levels; demand for major ethnic populations.
-Under New Section 19(3) the committee must make recommendations to the Legislature by December 1, 2017 on sufficiency of funding for early achievers, need for targeted funding in geographic regions, and whether to modify early achievers deadlines.
+Under New Section 20(3) the committee must make recommendations to the Legislature by December 1, 2018 on sufficiency of funding for early achievers, need for targeted funding in geographic regions, and whether to modify early achievers deadlines.

-New Section 20 repeals Chapter 16 Section 2 of 2013 Session Laws of the State of Washington Second Special Session requiring a 10 percent increase in ECEAP enrollment, and increasing rates paid for ECEAP program enrollments by 10 percent, during biennium 2013-15.
+New Section 21 repeals Chapter 16 Section 2 of 2013 Session Laws of the State of Washington Second Special Session requiring a 10 percent increase in ECEAP enrollment, and increasing rates paid for ECEAP program enrollments by 10 percent, during biennium 2013-15.